8 Tips for Creating Effective Websites for Realtors

-Make property searches fun and engaging for your users by publishing your latest best deals and recommendations on dedicated pages on your website.
-Featured listings pages work very well for real estate professionals that specialize on particular types or categories of properties.
+Make property searches fun and engaging for your users by publishing your latest best deals and recommendations on dedicated pages on your real estate website.

 Want to showcase the best luxury estates in your area?
-Highlight new or up-and-coming constructions?
-Acreage properties for sale?
+Highlight new or up-and-coming constructions and property listings?
+Attract buyers to acreage properties for sale?
 Build customized hot sheets that shine the spotlight on your most high-profile listings.
 Use customized layouts to summarize and make the pertinent info quick and easy to read.

 Your users will love you for making their lives easier.

-Most, if not all, visitors on your website will head there to look for their ideal real estate buying or selling opportunities.
-This is why search tools are an indispensable part of any real estate website.
+Most, if not all, visitors on your real estate website will head there to look for their ideal real estate buying or selling opportunities.
+This is why search tools always rank high on the indispensable features of a real estate website.

-- Quick search toolbars.
-Compact and simple to use, these are ideal for first-time buyers or those unfamiliar with your area of operation.
-Place these on home screens and inner page margins, so users can launch into searches wherever they are on your website.
+Compact and simple to use, this search bar is ideal for first-time buyers or those unfamiliar with your area of operation.
+Place these on home screens and inner page margins, so users can launch into searches wherever they are on your real estate website.

-- Interactive map search page.
-The visual nature of this tool will help homeowners looking to relocate within the same area or region, as well as buyers who want to move close to a particular place of interest, such as a school or commercial establishment.
+The visual nature of this tool will help homeowners looking to relocate within the same area or region, as well as future property owners who want to move close to a particular place of interest, such as a school or commercial establishment.

 Images also break the monotony of blocks of text on a webpage.
 Strategic placement of relevant images can effectively improve the readability of your content.

-Does your website follow the 3-click rule?
-In web design, three is (unofficially) the optimal number of clicks that a user needs to find any content or information that they need.
+Does your real estate website follow the 3-click rule?
+For website builders, three is (unofficially) the maximum number of clicks that a user needs to find any content or information that they need.